langjam/jam0001/nebelhut/README.md

 `apply` takes a block and a list of values, and evaluates the block with the arguments. `eval` is therefore equivalent to `apply` with an empty argument list.

 There is another way to evaluate a block.
-To be called like regular builtin functions the parser needs to know how many arguments it should parse to pass to the block but a block doesn’t any information about how many arguments it wants.
+To be called like regular builtin functions the parser needs to know how many arguments it should parse to pass to the block but a block doesn’t contain any information about how many arguments it wants.
 This information is easy to supply but it is not associated with the block value but with a variable instead.
 You can set the `'arity` associative value on a variable to tell the parser how many parameter a block takes.

 ```
 bind 'inc [ + 1 getparam 0 ]